jeanres/jeanres.github.io/_posts/2022-05-27-automate-node-version-switching.md

 date: 2022-05-27 11:12 +0200
 ---

-We all have projects that run require different node versions, and most of us already use nvm.
+We all have projects that require different node versions, and most of us already use nvm.
 I use this function in my `.zshrc` to switch to the correct version of node by reading the `.nvmrc` of the directory I am in.

 ```zsh
 function change_node_version {